Student and GSA Resources

 There are many ways to push for change in your community— GLSEN is here to help you get started, or come up with ideas on the way.

 Make a powerful statement by participating in the Day of Silence.
-Bring your school community together with Ally Week.
+Bring your school community together with Solidarity Week.
 Teach respect by celebrating No Name Calling Week.
 Foster connections and organize together year-round by starting a Gender and Sexuality Alliance at your school.

 Student leaders are the most valuable, powerful base of action that exists in our country today.
 When students lead the way, real change happens.
 Use these resources to work for positive change and build community in your school!

-GLSEN’s Day of Silence, Ally Week, and No Name Calling Week are designed to give you the tools that you need to urge your school to address and help end anti-LGBTQ bullying and help build a school community around solidarity and respect for all.
+GLSEN’s Day of Silence, Solidarity Week, and No Name Calling Week are designed to give you the tools that you need to urge your school to address and help end anti-LGBTQ bullying and help build a school community around solidarity and respect for all.

 GSA (Gender and Sexuality Alliances)